alexgrossman88-sudo/destiny2-verity-solver/readme.md

 - For example, instead of `both` you can use `solo-rooms` to get steps only for solo rooms.
 - Option `-i` pauses output after every step.
 Press Enter to proceed to the next step.

+I highly recommend to find 7th person to run this script and orchestrate people in the encounter.

 # Development